 And I would argue that there is a place for all of it.
 Fiction exists to explore ideas that the structure of our society, that basic human morals, prevent us from acting on.
 We marvel from a safe distance at things that would destroy us: the heroic Satan in Paradise Lost, the increasing eroticization of the vampire mythos, the glut of increasingly gruesome police procedurals on every major network, and Hannibal himself.

 But most importantly of all, the media would not look at Hannibal and Will, presuming this was not a show in constant danger of sinking into the seas of anonymity, and ask if fans harbor a deep seated desire to become serial killers on whirlwind European vacations.
-Major media outlets are not debating whether women secretly want to be dominated by men, or if they’re looking for their own Hannibal Lector.
+Major media outlets are not debating whether women are looking for their own Hannibal Lector, the way several insipid talk show segments have earnestly asked whether women all secretly want to be dominated by men.
 Hannibal hasn’t painted an inaccurate, offensive, and patronizing view of an entire subculture in the eyes of popular culture (complete with toy line, just to drive that indignity home a little further).
 It’s fairly, nay, highly unlikely that a person will meet and find themselves wooed by a cannibalistic sociopath.